Cyber Security

 1. Advanced security requirements

 Regularly reviewing and updating the team structure is vital to adapt to changes within your organization or the threat landscape.
-This proactive approach ensures that your remains robust and compliant, ultimately safeguarding your organization against evolving cybersecurity threats.
+This proactive approach ensures that your incident response plan remains robust and compliant, ultimately safeguarding your organization against evolving cybersecurity threats.

 The center represents the incident response team, with branches showing key personnel and their roles.
 The CMMC framework levels are also included, illustrating the progression of security requirements.
 Follow the branches to understand how each part contributes to effective crisis management.